Latest political poll: National surges ahead of Labour

-National has rebounded from the Jami-Lee Ross saga to 46 per cent, up four points, in the last 1 News Colmar Brunton poll for the year.
+National has rebounded from the Jami-Lee Ross saga to 46 per cent, up three points, in the last 1 News Colmar Brunton poll for the year.

 Labour has slipped two points to 43 per cent.